 A freight forwarder does not actually ship your freight.
 They are an industry broker who will help you navigate the complex facets of international freight shipping.
 They have industry relations with many shipping services and extensive knowledge of shipping logistics.

-We recommend using Freighnet’s freight forwarding directory to locate a suitable freight forwarder.
-On that site, you’re given a list of freight forwarders in Thailand to choose from.
 Most of the forwarders don’t list shipping costs or times on their websites because of the many variables.
 But they calculate packages in one of two ways: